evans-ye/bigtop/bigtop-deploy/vm/docker-puppet/README.md

 ##Note:

-For bigtop 0.7.0 code base, you must change the value of the [yarn-site.xml](https://github.com/apache/bigtop/blob/master/bigtop-deploy/puppet/modules/hadoop/templates/yarn-site.xml) yarn.nodemanager.aux.services from "mapreduce_shuffle" to "mapreduce.shuffle" before `vagrant up`
+* For bigtop 0.7.0 code base, you must change the value of the [yarn-site.xml](https://github.com/apache/bigtop/blob/master/bigtop-deploy/puppet/modules/hadoop/templates/yarn-site.xml) yarn.nodemanager.aux.services from "mapreduce_shuffle" to "mapreduce.shuffle" before `vagrant up`

+* Users currently using vagrant 1.6+ is strongly recommanded to upgrade to 1.6.4+, otherwise you will encounter the [issue](https://github.com/mitchellh/vagrant/issues/3769) when installing plguins